Aromatic, spicy and flavorful!

 Do you love gingerbread or pumpkin pie?
 Spiced apple cider?
 Or chai tea?
 An ingredient these all share is clove.
 Cloves have a unique flavor which can be best described as is fruity, crisp and rather bitter.
 The distinctive flavor is mainly because of the eugenol content found in the essential oil.

-What exactly is a clove3 orange-brown Cloves
+What exactly is a clove?

 It's an unopened bud of the pink flowers of the evergreen clove tree.
 Their name comes from the Latin word “clavus,” which means “nail.”
 Why nail?
 A dried clove features a head with tapered stem, resembling a nail.
 Cloves are pink when fresh, however, they are almost always used once they have dried and turned brown.